What Is Exonum¶

 Developing Exonum services is similar to service development in Web or in enterprise platforms; they have the same principal components.

-- Transactions correspond to
+as an external service interface.
+Transactions correspond to

 Exonum provides means for services to persist their data as scalars, or as data collections (maps and lists).
 The Exonum data storage engine provides powerful abstractions for Merkelized collections.
 In such a collection, any element can be supplied with an unforgeable cryptographic proof that it belongs to the collection (without disclosing any other elements of the collection).